 NMTC projects rarely rely solely on NMTC financing.
 The typical project combines NMTCs with conventional debt, equity, grants, and other subsidies to achieve financial feasibility.
 This leverage effect multiplies the program’s impact, as each dollar of NMTC allocation attracts additional private and public investment.

 Furthermore, successful NMTC projects often inspire additional development in their vicinity.
-When investors see positive returns and community transformation resulting from NMTC investments, they become more willing to consider subsequent projects in the same area without subsidies.
-This graduation from fully subsidized to conventionally financed development represents the ultimate economic development success.
+When investors see positive returns and community transformation, they become more willing to consider subsequent projects in the same area without subsidies.

 Measuring Long-Term Community Benefits

-Property values near NMTC projects often appreciate, though this raises important questions about gentrification and displacement that community development practitioners must address.
-The most successful NMTC investments occur within comprehensive community development strategies that include affordable housing preservation, workforce development, and local hiring commitments to ensure existing residents benefit from economic improvements.
+Property values near NMTC projects often appreciate, though this raises important questions about gentrification and displacement.
+The most successful NMTC investments occur within comprehensive community development strategies that include affordable housing preservation, workforce development, and local hiring commitments to ensure existing residents benefit.

 The evidence demonstrates that NMTCs serve as powerful tools for local economic development, addressing market failures that leave low-income communities underserved by conventional capital markets.
 Through direct investment, job creation, service expansion, and ecosystem strengthening, the program generates multifaceted benefits that compound over time.